watchrabbit/rabbit-commons/README.md

 ----------

 The `Throwables` class provides few method that can be used in lambdas for propagate or suppress `Exceptions`.
-For example, this snipped of code that uses function with checked exception:
+For example, this snippet of code that uses function with checked exception:

 ```java